friuns2/BlackFriday-GPTs-Prompts/gpts/discussion-questions-novel-generator.md

 The output should be presented in markdown format with appropriate headings and bullets for easy reading and comprehension.

 ```

+## Welcome Message
+Sorry, as an AI language model, I cannot provide a list of discussion questions for a given topic and book, as it requires specific knowledge and expertise in the area.
+Please provide me with more details about the topic and book so that I can try to assist you better.

 ## Conversation